One of the options we discussed in ‘I have a root canal- now what do I do?‘ was to have the root canal tooth properly removed.

 I question the long term strength of composite bridge work for molars.
 On a side note, we have a friend who is missing several front teeth from an accident with a bridge across the whole span.
 He loves to bless the world with his beautiful smile!
 That said, a dentist friend of mine (whose work I trust) recently informed me that these composite bridges don’t hold up very well.
 It’s certainly a mixed bag…

-Update: We received a comment from a friend and dentist, Dr. Paul Rubin, who shared that the Carlson Bridge technology isn’t the only way to go for non-traditional bridgework.
+Update: We received a comment from a friend and dentist, Dr. Paul Rubin (in that link, scroll down to find him), who shared that the Carlson Bridge technology isn’t the only way to go for non-traditional bridgework.
 You can have a piece milled either by a lab or in the office via CEREC technology and have that piece cemented into place.
 Thank you, Dr. Rubin for adding this piece to the puzzle!